 The Process of Recovery of Bad Debt

 - Letter of demand is sent to the debtor.
-This debt collection letter needs to be legally admissible and so must include include: specific details of the debt, a request that payment be made by a certain date; and a warning that debt recovery options will be pursued if payment is not received by this date.
+This debt collection letter needs to be legally admissible and so must include specific details of the debt, a request that payment is made by a certain date; and a warning that debt recovery options will be pursued if payment is not received by this date.

 - Suing for debt.
 Court proceedings commence with the filing of a Statement of Claim.
 The Court handling the matter depends on the amount of the debt and the forms required vary so it’s important to seek legal advice at this stage.

 - The way that the debtor responds to the Statement of Claim determines the next steps.
-They may agree to an installment order, they may not respond at all in which case a Court Judgment will be obtained or they may file a Defence.
+They may agree to an instalment order, they may not respond at all in which case a Court Judgment will be obtained or they may file a Defence.
 Court Judgments The Court has a range of options available to proceed with collection of your money.These include:

-- Seizing property, where the debtors goods are seized and sold at auction
+- Seizing property, where the debtors’ goods are seized and sold at auction

 - Summons, where the debtor has to attend a public Court examination to explain their assets and liabilities